 When one considers all of the glass factories that were in existence in the 1920’s, then Jeannette Glass Company has to be considered one of the great pioneers in the industry.
 It was an impressive contributor to the depression era, bringing color and glass automation practices to the forefront.

 The same person that designed the American pattern (Mr. Phillip Ebeling) also designed the Cube pattern by Jeannette Glass.
 Due to patent laws, there had to be differences between the two patterns.
 Cube was machine-made, with flatter cubes, and void of expensive finishing touches.
 The American pattern was just the opposite, so one should not compare the two.

 The Cube pattern mainly produced items in clear crystal, pink, and green.
 Other colors have also been seen.
 The Cube Pattern did not have a long life, and was only in production from approximately 1929-1933.
 It is often referred to as “Depression Glass”, and is still quite collectible today.

 If you are interested in learning more about current availability and pricing of the Jeannette Glass pieces, please click the following sponsored link for available Cube items on eBay.

 Listed below are a few other companies that produced similar patterns:

 - American Lady Love – Home Interiors & Gifts, Inc.

 - Early American Style (Opaque) – Hazel Atlas

 - American Pattern (a few select pieces from original Fostoria moulds) – produced by Fenton Glass Company

 In the end, there is only one Fostoria American.
 Nothing else compares, and I say that with conviction.
-As good as the reproductions and Look-Alikes can be (and there are some of exceptional quality), a Fostoria piece will stand alone.
-As collectors, it is important to realize the difference between an original piece of Fostoria American and those made by another company in a similar cubist form.
+As good as the reproductions and look-alikes can be (and there are some of exceptional quality), a Fostoria piece will stand alone.
+As collectors, it is important to realize the difference between an original piece of Fostoria American and those made by another company in a similar pattern.